 Thread the needle

-An Email Creation Platform with an actual integrated Landing Page Builder is all about democratizing content creation, so much so that non-technical people can easily create both assets that are high-quality and on-brand.
+An Email Creation Platform with an actual integrated Landing Page Builder is all about democratizing content creation, so non-technical people can easily create both assets and ensure they are high-quality and on-brand.

 The result of creating emails and landing pages in the same platform is that both processes become far more efficient, providing time to spend on strategy, testing, and more, so your campaigns perform better and significantly impact your business.

-To learn more about creating landing pages faster, simpler, and better, download the eBook How to create landing pages efficiently.
+To learn more about creating landing pages faster, simpler, and better, download the Stensul eBook, How to create landing pages efficiently.